-There are a number of changes to the 2016 Request for Reconsideration (RfR) and Appeal processes.
+For 2016 onward, changes have been made to the Request for Reconsideration (RfR) and Appeal processes.

-* NEW * For the 2016 tax year, your deadline to file a RfR will depend on the mailing date on your property assessment notice.
+* NEW * Your deadline to file a RfR will depend on the mailing date on your property assessment notice.
 The previous deadline (March 31 of each year) NO LONGER APPLIES.

 See this short video from MPAC about assessment, RfR and market trends in your area: